Embed This Data

 - FDI Inflow:

-The top income tax rate is 41 percent as of June 2012, and the top corporate tax rate is 34.4 percent.
-Other taxes include a value-added tax (VAT).
-The overall tax burden corresponds to 42.9 percent of GDP.
+The top personal income tax rate is 45 percent, and the top corporate tax rate is 34.3 percent.
+Other taxes include a value-added tax.
+The overall tax burden equals 45 percent of GDP.
 Recent tax hikes have focused on high earners and large corporations.
-Government spending amounts to a very high 56.1 percent of total domestic output.
-With deficits hovering around 5 percent of GDP, public debt continues to rise.
+Government spending equals 57.5 percent of total domestic output.
+With deficits hovering around 4 percent of GDP, public debt has reached around 95 percent of GDP.

 With no minimum capital requirement for launching a firm, the business start-up process is relatively straightforward.
-The labor market continues to be stagnant.
-Ostensibly protecting workers, the labor code’s rigid regulations appear instead to have hurt competitiveness and increased unemployment.
+The labor market remains stagnant.
+The labor code’s rigid regulations have hurt competitiveness and increased unemployment.
 Price controls affect a number of products and services.
 France is the largest recipient of subsidies under the European Union’s Common Agricultural Policy.

 EU members have a 1 percent average tariff rate.
 Trade agreements are currently being negotiated with countries that include the United States and Japan.
 The government invests directly in firms in many sectors throughout the economy.
 The financial sector remains under relatively strong state influence, with only a small number of foreign banks operating.